miladyboy/wingman/tasks/Tasks.md

 - [ ] Add prettier so that we keep consistent styling.
 Add prettier to husky?
 - [ ] Fix the ugly messages that I get when the tests run.
 - [ ] Get to a good number of test coverage in the backend.
+- [ ] Understand, refactor and improve the frontend.
+- [ ] Migrate frontend to typescript.

 ## Features
 - [ ] Replace the confirmation alert for deleting a message with a nicer component. *ux*